-- The community is climate resilient to impacts on human safety, health and wellbeing. - Climate change mitigation measures reduce greenhouse gas emissions. - There is collective awareness and understanding of climate change mitigation and adaptation.
+- The community is climate resilient to impacts on human safety, health and wellbeing. - Climate change adaptation minimizes negative climate-related impacts on human safety, health and wellbeing. - Climate change mitigation measures reduce greenhouse gas emissions. - There is collective awareness and understanding of climate change mitigation and adaptation.